salaboy/platforms-on-k8s/chapter-6/README.md

 ## Requesting a new Environment

-To request a new Environment teams can create new environment resources like this one:
+To request a new Environment, teams can create new environment resources like this one:

 ```yaml
 apiVersion: salaboy.com/v1alpha1